CharonM72/gimp3-pythonfu-auto-align-layers/README.md

 This is ideal for tasks like stacking exposures, aligning hand-drawn animation frames, or correcting drift in scanned images.

+**DISCLAIMER**: This was almost entirely vibe-coded with the help of Claude and Gemini.
+But hey, it works.

 ## Features

 -   **Selection-Based Alignment:** Uses a small, user-defined area as the reference point for high precision.